Gizra/og/docs/access.md

 }
 ```

-The list of group level permissions that are provided out of the box by Organic
+The list of group level permissions that are provided out of the box by OG can
-Groups can be found in
+be found in
 `\Drupal\og\EventSubscriber\OgEventSubscriber::provideDefaultOgPermissions()`.